-A range of services are available to support you during your studies at Oxford.
+A range of services is available to support you during your studies at Oxford.
 You can get advice and details from your college, department, central University services, fellow students and Oxford SU.
-There are a number of specialist services available to students which are available year round:
+There are a number of specialist services available to students which are available year round.
+Depending on public health advice these services may be delivered remotely.